There is no fee unless we win!

 Can I Press Charges for a Dog Bite?

 If you've been injured by a police dog, you may have the right to sue the police department under 42 U.S.C.
 Section 1983.
 This federal law allows individuals to seek compensation for excessive force, which can include police dog attacks that violate your Fourth Amendment rights.
 While success is not guaranteed, significant financial awards are possible.
+You may be able to bring claims against the police department, the K-9 handler, the city or municipality, other involved officers, or the government entities responsible for K-9 training.

 How Lehmbecker Law’s Dog Bite Attorneys Can Help You

 At Lehmbecker Law, we understand the devastating impact of police dog bites and bring years of experience handling these complex cases.
-Our Seattle attorneys combine deep knowledge of civil rights law and dog bite claims to build strong cases for our clients.
+Our Seattle attorneys combine advanced knowledge of civil rights law and dog bite claims to build strong cases for our clients.
 We begin with a free consultation to understand your situation and outline potential strategies.
+We work with leading K-9 training experts, thoroughly investigate every aspect of the incident, and handle all communications with law enforcement and insurance companies.

 Our legal team is capable of securing fair compensation for: